abielhammonds/COVID19_TravelStats_Project/README.md

 # Project files:

+Executive_Summary.ipynb
+    Summarizes the purposes of the analysis
+    Displays each visualization with a short recap of the observations.
+    Suggests future analysis to continue to study.

 COVID19_API_Calls.ipynb
     Contains the code for making the API call to collect the CDC COVID data.
     Then case report date is converted to date format.